How to Be a Good Roof Salesman

 1. Strive to create genuine dialogue

 If a total stranger approaches you and asks to hold your wallet or iPhone, your instinct is to hold back.
-Steve knows that that kind of reluctance can be quelled in a few minutes of honest two-way conversation.
+Steve knew that that kind of reluctance can be quelled in a few minutes of honest two-way conversation.
 It’s not a trick.
 It’s simply a process of earning trust.

 Back when Steve was working in telecom sales, he once met with a visiting Executive VP of Sales.
 The two hit it off well and chatted about things, both personal and business-related.
 The executive had come to inquire as to how Steve had managed to attain record annual sales for the regional office.
 Halfway into their conversation Steve complimented the man’s watch saying, “That’s a nice watch, may I see it?
 The expensive gold timepiece was handed over without much hesitation.
 Steve got up and walked away with it.
 After showing his sales team what he now possessed, and collecting his winnings (the team bet him he couldn’t do it!), Steve returned to the now irritated executive.
 “Why did you do that?” he asked Steve.
 “Well sir, you asked me how my division managed to increase sales.
 That’s how.”
 Steve had merely tried to demonstrate how establishing a good rapport can facilitate a desired action… and it worked!
 In a similar manner, each member of his sales team had done the same with their customers throughout that record-setting year.